Sustainability Operations Structure

 The Sustainability Operations Council has been established to integrate Mizuno Group's efforts towards social responsibility, encompassing economic, societal, and environmental aspects, with our management strategy.
 This Council is chaired by the Executive Officer responsible for Human Resources and General Affairs and comprises members from a wide range of roles, including the Executive Officer for Product Development, the Executive Officer for Strategic Planning, the Executive Officer for Finance and Legal Affairs, as well as other members closely related to sustainability such as the head of Legal Affairs and the head of Quality Assurance.
 Notably, neither non-voting employees nor external stakeholders have been appointed to the council.

-The Sustainability Operations Council leads discussions on Mizuno's sustainability strategy, formulates action plans and sets targets for specific issues, with critical matters being presented to the Board of Directors.
-After approval by the Board, these initiatives are deployed across all divisions and business bases of the Group.
-The Council also acts as a superior committee, deliberating on reports regarding important issues discussed by its subcommittees, such as the CREW21 Environment Committee and the CREW21 Product Committee.
+The Sustainability Operations Council leads discussions on Mizuno's sustainability strategy, formulates action plans, and sets targets for specific initiatives.
+Critical matters are presented to the Board of Directors and, upon approval, are rolled out across all divisions and business sites of the Group.
+The Council also serves as a higher-level body, reviewing reports on key issues discussed by its subcommittees, such as the CREW21 Environment committee.

 CREW21 Environment Committee